 Maintaining accurate and ongoing measures of system performance is an increasingly important component of RPC's planning activities.
 Data collection on the region's roadways will include traffic volume counts as well as continual evaluation and use of newly available sources for speed, travel time, origin-destination pairs, and other data.
+Specific efforts to measure the impacts of COVID-19 lockdowns on travel and commuting patterns will be conducted as feasible.

 Data will be analyzed to assess the condition and performance of the transportation system, and to evaluate overall progress towards achieving regional goals.
 This effort will include tracking federally-required performance measures for road and bridge condition, system reliability, and safety.
-Four-year performance measure targets for road and bridge condition and system reliability were adopted in Q2 of FFY 2019.
-As such a mid-point, 2-year review of targets will be completed in Q2 of FFY 2021.
+The measures will be incorporated into the MTP update.